Temminck’s Tragopan Pheasants

-The Temmink’s Tragopan Pheasant is a medium sized pheasant which lives at high altitudes in the Eastern Himalayas, Southern Tibet, Myanmar and some surrounding areas.
+The Temmink’s Tragopan Pheasant is a medium-sized pheasant that lives at high altitudes in the Eastern Himalayas, Southern Tibet, Myanmar, and some surrounding areas.

-The Temminick’s Tragopan Pheasant is common and widespread throughout forests of northern South Asia.
+The Temminck’s Tragopan Pheasant is widespread throughout forests of northern South Asia.

-The Temminck’s Tragopan pheasant is medium sized with white spotted plumage, black bill and pink legs.
-The cock is an extremely bright colored bird, mostly a rich shade of orange smothered with whitish ocelli which are the eyes that run down his back that are very much like a peacock.
-He has a gorgeous blue face surrounded with black.
+The Temminck’s Tragopan pheasant is medium-sized with white-spotted plumage, black bill, and pink legs.
+The cock is an extremely bright-colored bird, mostly a rich shade of orange smothered with whitish ocelli which are the eyes that run down his back that are very much like a peacock.
+He has a gorgeous blue face surrounded by black.
 Like all the Tragopans he has an amazing display and has a pair of “horns” from his crown and a bib from the throat.
 The “bib” or lappet is quite bright, with red and blue markings.

 These birds are extremely hardy and are easy to keep in a medium to large aviary.
 A 12′ x 24′ will accommodate a pair of Tragopan.
 They like high perches and unlike many pheasants will use an elevated nest box.

 You can feed your pheasant pellets as well as fruit and berries and a small amount of grains.

 These birds will breed in their second year.
 The hen will lay in April.
 Usually, 2 – 4 eggs are in a clutch and up to 12 eggs in a season.
 Incubation is normally 28 days.

 If you are looking for a quiet bird that is quite easily tamed, you have found what you are looking for with the Temminck’s Tragopan.
 If you have the space to accommodate them, they are truly a treasure to keep!